professor-l/classic-tetris-project/docs/TESTING.md

               ...
   ```
   `describe` has no actual effect, but it can group related test methods together inside an indented block, which helps make the test suite more readable.
 I recommend naming instance methods as `#instance_method_name` and static and class methods as `.static_method_name`, though you may use `describe` to create other groupings (i.e. you could separate out testing the Discord and Twitch versions of commands).
 - When writing tests for bot commands, you should extend the `CommandTestCase` class.
-This stubs out logging and Twitch API calls, provides a bunch of lazy resources that are generally useful for testing commands, and defines the `expect_discord` and `expect_twitch` instance methods, which can be used to check that running a specific command string will result in the bot sending a message or sequence of messages.
+This stubs out logging and Twitch API calls, provides a bunch of lazy resources that are generally useful for testing commands, and defines the `assertDiscord` and `assertTwitch` instance methods, which can be used to check that running a specific command string will result in the bot sending a message or sequence of messages.

 I would recommend starting by looking at some of the tests in `tests/` to get a feel for how the existing test suite is written.
 Feel free to contact dexfore if you have any questions about writing tests.